 - Slip and fall (water, snow, and ice falls, slippery retails establishment conditions)

 - Negligent security

 - Dog bites

 It is always important in these cases to try to document the reason for the accident immediately.
 Some cases are won or lost based on the type of proof obtained right after an accident on someone’s property.
 Always take pictures if possible, obtain substances causing the fall, document holes, objects, unnatural accumulation of ice, or dangerous conditions.

-Unfortunately not all premises liability cases are viable cases, but it is important to always consult with an Attorney to get a professional opinions.
+Unfortunately not all premises liability cases are viable cases, but it is important to always consult with an attorney to get a professional opinion.
 In many cases insurance will cover medical bills up to a certain monetary amount in the property owner’s policy that cover accidents on the property even if there is no fault of the landowner.

 We have handled many different types of landowner liability cases and are prepared to prosecute your case whether through documented evidence of the defective conditions, or by hiring experts for code violations and design defects.

 If you have a potential case I invite you to call for a free phone or in office consultation at (630) 443-6200, 1 866 NO WORRY (669-6779), our Contact Form at the right or via email at email@example.com.